liquidvotingio/api/README.md

 [![Actions Status](https://github.com/oliverbarnes/liquid-voting-service/workflows/CI/badge.svg)](https://github.com/oliverbarnes/liquid-voting-service/actions?workflow=CI)

 Proof of concept for a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
-Learn more about the idea and motivation [on this Medium post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).
+Learn more about the idea and motivation [on this blog post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

 It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

 There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and manifests to get a rudimentary Kubernetes deployment going for it (a playground).
-I've been playing with the latter locally and on GKE, and you'll see instructions on how to get it up and running below.
+I've been playing with the latter locally and on GKE.

 ## Concepts and modeling